jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 ## How are stadium costs measured?

-The costs reported here reflect publicly reported capital costs on building, land, and infrastructure for constructing new venues that served as the primary regular long-term home for a major-league team.
-The costs do not include maintenance and operations expenditures and may not account for additional in-kind donations of public land or accommodating infrastructure, because they are often not reported.
+The estimates reflect publicly reported capital costs for buildings, land, and infrastructure associated with constructing venues that serve as the primary long-term home of a major-league team.
+The costs do not include maintenance and operating expenditures and may not capture additional in-kind contributions of public land or supporting infrastructure, which are often not reported.

 Data on stadium construction and funding were compiled from several sources.
 Judith Grant Long's [*Public-Private Partnerships for Major League Sports Facilities*](https://doi.org/10.4324/9780203077276)  (Table 2.1)  is the source for much of the cost data through 2010.
 Its consistent valuation framework and expert review make it a particularly useful source for historical comparisons.
 I collected post-2010 and a few other missing observations from various media sources.
 Publicly reported costs often differ across sources, and reporting standards are not identical over time or across publications; therefore, the cost estimates are based on accounts that I determined to be the most credible.
 These data represent *ballpark figures*---literally and figuratively---but they are sufficiently reliable to reflect general trends in venue construction, financing, and costs.